-Section A. Net Worth Requirements for Types of Authorized Securities Effective Date: 2018-11-08
+Section A. Net Worth Requirements for Types of Authorized Securities Effective Date: 2023-09-30

-- (1) For applicants seeking approval to participate in the Single-Family (SF) program, which is comprised of MBS that are backed by single-family level payment, graduated payment, growing equity, buy-down, serial note or adjustable rate mortgages, the minimum base net worth requirement is \$2,500,000. - (2) For applicants seeking approval to participate in the MH program which is comprised of MBS that are backed by FHA-insured Title I manufactured home loans, the minimum base net worth is \$10,000,000.
+- (1) For applicants seeking approval to participate in the single-family ("SF") program, which is comprised of MBS that are backed by single-family level payment, graduated payment, growing equity, buy-down, serial note or adjustable-rate mortgages, the minimum base net worth requirement is - (a) \$2,500,000, plus - (b) 0.25% (25 basis points) of the applicant's total Government Sponsored Enterprise ("GSE" or "Enterprise") single-family outstanding servicing portfolio balance, plus - (c) 0.25% (25 basis points) of the Issuer's total non-agency single-family servicing portfolio.
+Non-agency means non-GSE, non-Government. - (2) For applicants seeking approval to participate in the MH program which is comprised of MBS that are backed by FHA-insured Title I manufactured home loans, the minimum base net worth is \$10,000,000.
 Applicants who seek authority to issue MH MBS also must meet the eligibility requirements described in MBS Guide, Ch.
 30. - (3) For applicants seeking approval to participate in the Multifamily program, which is comprised of MBS backed by multifamily construction or permanent loans, the minimum base net worth is \$1,000,000. - (4) For applicants seeking approval to participate in the HMBS program, which is comprised of MBS backed by HECMs, the minimum base net worth requirement is \$5,000,000.
 Applicants who seek authority to issue HMBS also must meet the eligibility requirements described in MBS Guide, Ch.
 35.

-Applicants seeking Ginnie Mae Issuer approval to participate in more than one program type (Single-Family, Multifamily, MH, and/or HMBS) are required to meet and maintain adjusted net worth equal to or greater than the sum of the minimum net worth requirements for each program type in which the applicant intends to participate.
+Applicants seeking Ginnie Mae Issuer approval to participate in more than one program type (single-family, Multifamily, MH, and/or HMBS) are required to meet and maintain adjusted net worth equal to or greater than the sum of the minimum net worth requirements for each program type in which the applicant intends to participate.

-For example, an applicant seeking approval to participate in both the Single-Family and HMBS programs must have an adjusted net worth of at least \$7,500,000.
+For example, an applicant seeking approval to participate in both the single-family and HMBS programs must have an adjusted net worth of at least \$7,500,000.

-Section B. Other Financial Requirements
+Section B. Other Financial Requirement

-Applicants for Single-Family, Multifamily, Manufactured Home and HMBS Ginnie Mae Issuer approval must meet the liquidity and institution-wide capital requirements below.
+Applicants for single-family, Multifamily, Manufactured Home and HMBS Ginnie Mae Issuer approval must meet the liquidity and institution-wide capital requirements below.